TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

          array

    Description
-         Here you can put values which are passed to your script in the P array.
+         Here you can put values which are passed to your script in the :code:`P` array.

+.. _wizards-configuration-script-popup-onlyopenifselected:

+popup\_onlyOpenIfSelected
+'''''''''''''''''''''''''

 .. container:: table-row